Moctezuma I: Flower War

-After the famine ravaged through Aztec agricultural resources, a series of conflicts, known as the Flower War, involved the Triple Alliance, and the city-states of Huejotzingo, Tlaxcala, Cholula, in the Tlaxcala-Pueblan Valley of Central Mexico.
+After the famine ravaged through Aztec agricultural resources, a series of conflicts, known as the Flower War, involved the Triple Alliance and the city-states of Huejotzingo, Tlaxcala, Cholula, in the Tlaxcala-Pueblan Valley of central Mexico.
 Believing the famine to have occurred due to their gods' anger, Moctezuma supported the order for an increase of human sacrifices to please them.
-Thus, began the war to accumulate as many victims as possible for sacrifice.
-The war lasted until Spanish Conquest in Mexico, where Spaniards recruited enemies of the Triple Alliance to conquer all of Mexico.
+Thus began the war to accumulate as many victims as possible for sacrifice.
+The war lasted until the Spanish arrived and recruited enemies of the Triple Alliance to conquer all of Mexico.
 In preparation for the war, Moctezuma would issue three declarations of war and provide weapons to the enemy region.
 If the last declaration was not accepted by the enemy region, then within 20 days the Aztecs would attack.

 Expeditions as ruler

-In about 1458, Moctezuma led an expedition into Mixtec territory against the city-state of Coixtlahuaca, the pretext being the mistreatment of Aztec merchants.
-Despite the support of contingents of Tlaxcala and Huexotzinco warriors, traditional enemies of the Aztecs, the Mixtecs were defeated.
+In the 1450s, Aztec forces under Moctezuma would invade the Valley of Oaxaca in a bid to extend Aztec hegemony.
+In about 1458, Moctezuma led an expedition into Mixtec territory against the city-state of Coixtlahuaca.
+The Mixtecs were defeated, despite the support of contingents of Tlaxcala and Huexotzinco warriors, traditional enemies of the Aztecs.
 While most of the defeated princes were allowed to retain their positions, the Mixtec ruler Atonal was ritually strangled and his family was taken as slaves.
-The Codex Mendoza records that the tribute owed by Coixtlahuaca consisted of 2000 blankets (of 5 types), 2 military outfits with headdresses and shields, green gemstone beads, 800 bunches of green feathers, 40 bags of cochineal dye, and 20 bowls of gold dust.
+The Codex Mendoza records that the tribute owed by Coixtlahuaca consisted of 2000 blankets (of five types), two military outfits with headdresses and shields, green gemstone beads, 800 bunches of green feathers, 40 bags of cochineal dye, and 20 bowls of gold dust.
 He took many girls from Coixtlahuaca and had ten harems all to himself.
 He stole three of them from his dead brother Huehue Zaca.
 Similar campaigns were conducted against Cosamaloapan, Ahuilizapan (Orizaba), and Cuetlachtlan (Cotaxtla).

 Opposition to his reign

-It is reported that Moctezuma's half brother Tlacaelel opposed his leadership in the early years.
+It is reported that Moctezuma's half-brother Tlacaelel opposed his leadership in the early years.
 However, other historians report that he was once given the opportunity to rule and turned the opportunity down.
 He took over the empire in 1469 after the death of Moctezuma.